nikkischnelle/LocatorBarConfiguration/README.md

 ## Disclaimer
 This plugin is more a proof-of-concept than actual plugin.
 It uses Paper's **experimental** [Dialog API](https://docs.papermc.io/paper/dev/dialogs/) and should therefore also be seen as experimental.
-Since paper-api doesn't have support for getting and setting a player's waypoint colour [yet](https://github.com/PaperMC/Paper/issues/12961), this is also the first time i had to work with NMS.
+Since paper-api doesn't have support for getting and setting a player's waypoint colour [yet](https://github.com/PaperMC/Paper/issues/12961), this is also the first time I had to work with NMS.

 tl;dr: The code isn't pretty and the APIs it uses are experimental, but it seems to work.